Between this page and the search bar above, you should be able to self-solve most norns troubles that you’d run into.

 All grid editions will work with norns, but some apps may be coded for varibright levels that your hardware may not support.

-norns does not have built-in bluetooth + the OS is not designed to take advantage of bluetooth.
+norns does not have built-in bluetooth + the OS is not currently designed to take advantage of bluetooth.